farid809/CarND-Behavioral-Cloning-P3/README.md

 ### 3. Creation of the Training Set & Training Process

+#### Image Preprocessing
+1. Eliminated data with near-zero steering angle to balance the data set.
+2. Used Lambda Layer to help with data normalization.
+3. Used Cropping2D layer to remove area's that don't help the model.

+#### Data Augmenation
+My strategy for augmenting the data set included recording more laps by driving in both tracks and performing image manipulation by flipping the images.
 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image8]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to  recover from either side of the road.
 The below animated GIF shows what a recovery looks like starting from from the edge to the center of the road

 ![alt text][image9]